roadwarriorwp/rwc-employee-handbook/employment-policies/breastfeeding-support.md

 Employees should label all milk expressed with their name and the date it was collected so that it is not inadvertently confused with another employee's milk.
 Each employee is responsible for proper storage of her milk.
 If employees are concerned regarding the use of a shared refrigerator, the employee may also keep a small cooler or other sealed container with their name on it inside the refrigerator to provide an extra barrier.

-### Shared Use
+### Shared Use Room

-We ask that employees try, to the best of their ability, to plan milk expression times around client meetings and internal team meetings, which also make use of the conference room.
-If an employee is experiencing discomfort due to the need to express milk and the conference room is under extended use, on-site staff can also temporarily vacate the main office room for 15-20 minutes to create an alternative private space.
+The conference room is also used for client meetings and internal staff meetings.
+We ask that on-site employees try, to the best of their ability, to plan milk expression times around when the conference room will be vacant, so that they can have the option of privacy.
+If an on-site employee is experiencing discomfort due to the need to express milk and the conference room is under extended use, on-site staff can also temporarily vacate the main office room for 15-20 minutes to create an alternative private space.